-If you open the WordPress staging site and you get a blank white page indicates that WordPress is throwing a fatal error, technically also known as an error 500 or similar.
+If you open your WordPress site and get a blank white page indicates that WordPress is throwing a fatal error, technically also known as an error 500 or similar.

-This error is mostly caused by other plugins and their malfunction.
-To find out which plugin causes that error you can enable the WordPress debug mode by editing a few lines in the file
+Other plugins and their malfunction mainly cause this error.
+To find out which plugin causes that error, you can activate the WordPress debug mode by editing a few lines in the file

 wp-config.php of your WordPress installation.